Common Problems After a Stroke

 Emotionalism

-– Since your stroke, you may have become more emotional than usual and/or have difficulty controlling your emotions.
+You may feel more emotional than usual and have difficulty controlling your emotions.

 Personality Changes

-– A stroke can cause changes to your personality so that to others you may seem like a different person altogether.
+A stroke can alter personality, making you seem like a different person to others.

 Anger